How Much Does Shower Installation or Replacement Cost?

 The price to put in a tub-shower combo is similar to the cost to install a bathtub, which averages $4,200.
-This includes $400 to $2,000 for the bathtub and $500 to $1,000 for the surround, plus about $1,000 for installation.
+This includes about $400 to $2,000 for the bathtub, $500 to $1,000 for the surround, and $1,000 for installation.
 You might consider this type for the following reasons:

 Good for Resale Value: At least one bathtub in the home makes it easier to sell.

 Style: Tubs offer as many stylish options as a walk-in shower.

 Easy to Maintain: Refinishing is often easier and less costly than replacement.

 If you want something quicker, the cost to install a bathtub or shower liner ranges from $1,800 to $5,000.
 This process involves applying a liner made of acrylic or PVC and using heat to attach it to the existing surface.